Abdullah Darkhawasti

 Abdullah Darkhawasti (1887–1994) was a Pakistani Sunni Islamic scholar and former Amir of the Jamiat Ulema-e-Islam.
 He co-founded Markazi Jamiatul Ulama-e-Islam along with Mufti Mahmud, Ahmad Ali Lahori and others in 1956.

 Biography

-Darkhwasti was born in Muharram 1313 AH in Rahim Yar Khan.
+Darkhwasti was born in Muharram 1313 AH in Basti Darkhawst near Khanpur.
 He studied his primary classes under his father and later became a student of Ghulam Muhammad Deenpuri, a disciple of Hafiz Muhammad Siddique.
 Anwar Shah Kashmiri gave him the title of Hafiz al-Hadees.
+Darkhwasti was the founder of millions of Islamic Institutions (Madarsas) and Mosque.

 Darkhwasti died on 28 August 1994.
-His last rites were performed on the next day and was buried nearby Ubaidullah Sindhi.
+His last rites were performed on the next day and was buried nearby Ubaidullah Sindhi. at historical graveyard of Deenpur Sharif.

 He played a key role in getting Qadiyanis declared as non Muslims in Pakistan.

+Writings

+He authored several spiritual, doctrinal, and devotional works.
+Many are esoteric and published via Sufi outlets or family archives.
+Documented works include: